FairwindsOps/insights-docs/docs/configure/management/delete.md

   - name: title
     content: Fairwinds Insights Management | Delete
   - name: description
-    content: Learn how to remove a particular cluster from the Fairwinds Insights UI, you can delete it on its settings page.
-You'll need to be an admin to do this.
+    content: Learn how to remove a particular cluster from the Fairwinds Insights UI, you can delete it on its settings page
   - name: keywords
     content: Fairwinds Insights, Kubernetes Audit, Kubernetes configuration validation
 ---